ansible-collections/community.sops/README.md

 - latest 2.9 release
 - latest 2.10 release

+We minimally require Ansible 2.9.10.
+The vars plugin requires ansible-base 2.10 or later.

 ## External requirements

 <!-- List any external resources the collection depends on, for example minimum versions of an OS, libraries, or utilities.
 Do not list other Ansible collections here. -->